QUOTES-What they are saying about the U.N. climate deal | Science-Environment

 KAVEH GUILANPOUR, VP OF INTERNATIONAL STRATEGIES, CENTER FOR CLIMATE AND ENERGY SOLUTIONS "The Paris Agreement is working.
 It was never expected to solve the climate emergency in one go – but to do so over time.
 In 2014, before the Agreement was adopted, the world was heading toward close to 4 degrees Celsius of global heating.
 Coming out of COP26, new commitments made mean that we are heading toward closer to around 2 degrees.
 Glasgow was an important step in keeping open the possibility of limiting global heating to 1.5 degrees."

-(Compiled by Reuters staff in Glasgow; Editing by Mark Potter, Frances Kerry and Daniel Wallis)
+(Compiled by Reuters staff in Glasgow; Editing by Mark Potter, Frances Kerry, Daniel Wallis and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)